 - supported employment, in which the participant retains a position by working side-by-side with a trained job coach until able to complete duties on their own.

 If you suffered a brain injury, consider the help voc rehab may be able to provide.
 Likewise, should you have any questions pertaining to the law, please contact the Law Office of Kenneth Berger at 803-790-2800.
-Our practice focuses on TBI, and we want you to know that you are not alone.
+Our South Carolina TBI attorney focuses on these cases, and we want you to know that you are not alone.